Yegor-Ka/Nand2Tetris-DigitalSystems-/README.md

 ## Overview

-The Nand2Tetris course guides students through the process of building a computer system completely from first principles.
+The Nand2Tetris course guides students through the process of building a complete computer system entirely from first principles.
-Starting from a single NAND gate, the projects progress through hardware design, low-level programming, and system architecture.
+Starting from a single NAND gate, the projects progress through hardware design, low-level programming, virtual machine implementation, and system architecture.
-This repository includes all the hardware and software components developed up to Project 6.
+This repository includes all hardware and software components developed up to **Project 8**.

 ---